Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Introduction

 \subsection{Related Works}

-The term ``Kernel Ridge Regression" was first introduced in \cite{cristianini2000introduction} to describe a simplified variant of support vector regression.
-Due to its efficiency in dealing with nonlinear problems (e.g., see \citealp{hastie2009elements, gu2013smoothing}), KRR has gained increasing popularity and been widely applied in many areas including image processing (\citealp{kumar2008face}), option pricing (\citealp{hu2020pricing}), forecasting (\citealp{exterkate2016nonlinear}).
+Kernel ridge regression (KRR) is a popular estimation method for SS-ANOVA models.
+The term ``Kernel Ridge Regression" was firstly introduced in \cite{cristianini2000introduction} to describe a simplified variant of support vector regression.
+Due to its efficiency in dealing with nonlinear problems (e.g., see \citealp{hastie2009elements, gu2013smoothing}), KRR has gained increasing popularity and been widely applied in many areas including image processing (\citealp{an2007face, kumar2008face}), option pricing (\citealp{hu2020pricing}), forecasting (\citealp{haworth2014local, exterkate2016nonlinear}).

-The analysis of KRR can be primarily divided into two paths based on their application objectives.
-The first research line focuses on quantifying the estimation performance of the method.
-This includes establishing bounds on the convergence rates of the estimators with general kernels and function spaces (e.g., \citealp{zhang2005learning, steinwart2009optimal, gu2013smoothing, zhang2015divide}).
-A work closely related to this paper is \cite{lin2000tensor}, which proved a minimax optimal convergence rate of KRR estimators in SS-ANOVA models.
-Moreover, the convergence analysis of KRR has also been established in functional data regression (\citealp{yuancai2010rkhs, sun2018optimal,wang2022estimation}), quantile regression (\citealp{zhang2016quantile,lian2022distributed,wang2022sparse}), and density estimation (\citealp{yu2022smoothing}).
+The analysis of KRR can be divided into two directions based on the purposes of applications.
+The first research line aims to quantify the estimation performance of the method, with existing works establishing bounds on the estimation error and convergence rates of the estimators.
+Along this line, \cite{zhang2005learning} derived generalization error bounds for KRR estimators in terms of the effective dimension, while \cite{steinwart2009optimal} obtained optimal generalization error bounds by assuming polynomial decay eigenvalues. \cite{lin2000tensor} proved a minimax optimal convergence rate of KRR estimators in SS-ANOVA models, and \cite{zhang2015divide} provided a non-asymptotic convergence analysis of KRR estimators with a general class of kernels.
+Moreover, KRR has also been applied to functional data regression (\citealp{yuancai2010rkhs, cai2012minimax, sun2018optimal}) and quantile regression (\citealp{zhang2016quantile,lian2022distributed,wang2022sparse}).

-The second direction of analysis utilizes KRR for statistical inference, often based on techniques such as the Bahadur representation developed in \cite{shangejs2010}.
+The second direction of analysis focuses on applying KRR to statistical inference, with most existing works based on a Bahadur representation developed in \cite{shangejs2010}.
 For instance, \cite{sc13aos} established uniform asymptotic inference results in smoothing spline models, which were further extended to semi-parametric models in \cite{cs15} and generalized functional linear models in \cite{shangaos2015}.
-More recently, the Bahadur representation has been applied to factor models (\citealp{zhao2021statistical}), and functional linear quantile regression models (\citealp{sang2022statistical}).
+More recently, the Bahadur representation has been applied to factor models (\citealp{zhao2021statistical}), semiparametric density models (\citealp{yu2022smoothing}), and functional linear quantile regression models (\citealp{sang2022statistical}).